 The glyphs are all based on the same forms, though they don’t all end up being exactly identical.
 Often, the ascenders and descenders have different lengths.

 As you can see, the same cannot be said for Comic Sans.
 As part of its hand-written design, each glyph is completely different from the other.
 While this gives it a messy look, it is said that this actually increases engagement in young readers.

-If you refer to the Boom! speech bubble above, you can see how letter spacing in Comic Sans is very loose.
+If you refer to the Boom! speech bubble below, you can see how letter spacing in Comic Sans is very loose.
 This also makes it easy to read for beginner readers.

 For this reason, setting it in a serious context will make it look very wrong.

 The use of Comic Sans on a Danger! sign makes it look wildly out of place.
 On the speech bubble, it’s not so bad.